3DPrintDemon/Sovol-SV08_Little_Imp_Start_Code/README.md

 ; Z_OFFSET_CALIBRATION
 ; M400

 ; Did you remember to comment out lines 131 & 132 in your stock Sovol Macro.cfg file?!
-You'll cuase damage if not & you use the above section.
+You'll cause damage if not & you use the above section.
 ; Auto Z actions above this line ^^^^^^^

 M117